Doris Duke Conservation Scholars Program Collaborative at the University of Idaho

 Ready to be a conservation change-maker?

-If you are a current freshman or sophomore at the University of Idaho with a passion for biodiversity conservation and a commitment to increasing diversity & inclusion, the Doris Duke Conservation Scholars Program Collaborative may be for you!
+If you are a current freshman or sophomore at the U of I with a passion for biodiversity conservation and a commitment to increasing diversity and inclusion, the Doris Duke Conservation Scholars Program Collaborative may be for you!